dbalsom/blog/index.md

 ---
-title: Welcome to my blog
+title: Adventures in PC Emulation
 ---